malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 ## Machine Learning Goals

-This chapter demonstrates the applicability of machine learning to understanding crystal structures within molecular crystals.
+This chapter develops a machine learning method for the identification of molecular crystal structures within a molecular dynamics simulation.
 Firstly, in @sec:clustering we show the applicability of clustering as a tool for the identification of regions of local structure within a simulation requiring minimal knowledge of the configuration.
-Then in @sec:supervised_learning we use supervised learning for the accurate detection and monitoring of many polymorphs within a simulation.
+Then in @sec:supervised_learning we use supervised learning for the accurate detection and monitoring of crystal polymorphs within a simulation.
+The result of this chapter is a robust method for the detection of the Trimer crystal structures that will be used in @sec:Crystal_Melting for monitoring the melting of the crystals and in @sec:Melting_Behaviour for understanding the transition between polymorphs.